CAR FINANCE AND CREDIT SCORES HOW DOES IT ALL WORK

 Financial links with other people

-Your credit report will also show any finance links you have with other individuals.
+Your credit report will also show any finance links with other individuals.
 For example, suppose you take out a joint loan with your partner to buy a car.
 The information will be on your credit report (and theirs).

 Public record information